 - Avoid being your own general contractor in a foreign country because, as Ben says, “It could be one hell of a job and might make you hate living there.”

-The Downsides Of Building On An Island?
+The Downsides Of Living On An Island?

 Overall, the Ungers had a smooth building process in Grenada, mostly due to their extensive pre-planning.
-As Ben summarized, “We did two renovations in Pennsylvania, but building a home in Grenada was actually easier.”
+As Ben summarized, “We did two renovations in Pennsylvania, but building a home in Grenada was easier.”